If you are new to poker, you might be having a hard time understanding some of the lingo being thrown around at the tables. Also, it

 Table Change - A player request to go to a different table of the same game and limit.

 Table Stakes - A rule that states that money must be on the table in order to play, and all money on the table plays.
-Players may
+Players may not bet

 Table Talk - Inappropriate discussion about strategy or speculation on hand content that takes place during the play of the hand.